 1. Why the falling?
 Researchers aren't sure.

 "It's more likely to happen when you're overtired, sleep-deprived, or stressed," Dr. Winter says.
-"And your brain enters into sleep cycles more aggressively, but your body hasn't trapped ."
+"And your brain enters into sleep cycles more aggressively, but your body hasn't trapped ."2. you begin to awaken within the morning and realize you cannot move a muscle or speak.

 3. Most sleep-related behaviors are harmless.
 But sleepwalking are often a dangerous issue, since you'll trip, walk into something, leave your house, and even drag the wheel.